tobiaslabs/npmupdater/README.md

 ![logo thingy](logo.png)

 This is the core module used by the [npmupdater](http://npmupdater.com) site.
-To run from the commend line, use the [cli version](https://www.npmjs.org/package/npmupdater-cli).
+To run from the command line, use the [cli version](https://www.npmjs.org/package/npmupdater-cli).

 ## install